aksh-sood/terraform-modules/aws/README.md

 | opensearch_master_username | The master username for the domain     | string |`master`|

-**Note: If `enable_siem` is `true` , `siem_s3_bucket` is required parameter for logging VPC traffic**
+**Note: If `enable_siem` is `true` , `siem_s3_bucket` is required parameter for logging VPC traffic** **Note: If `client_vpn_enable` is `false`, then the VPN's Security Group needs to be whitelisted manually to the Private Load Balancer's Security Group and vice versa, inorder to expose Grafana and OpenSearch privately.**

 #### EKS Node Group Config